The Ultimate Guide to Serving Tea: Loose Leaf vs. Tea Bags

 Choosing between loose leaf tea and tea bags is one of the first steps in your tea journey.
 Each has distinct characteristics and advantages.

-Loose leaf tea is favored among tea lovers for several reasons.
-It often contains whole leaves, leading to a fuller flavor and aroma.
+Loose leaf tea is favoured among tea lovers for several reasons.
+It often contains whole leaves, leading to a fuller flavour and aroma.
 These leaves can expand during brewing, allowing essential oils to be released more effectively.
-For example, a study found that steeping loose leaf tea can result in up to 30% more flavor compounds in your cup compared to bagged tea.
+For example, a study found that steeping loose leaf tea can result in up to 30% more flavour compounds in your cup compared to bagged tea.
 Additionally, loose leaf selections often feature unique blends that enhance your tea experience.

 Ultimately, the choice between loose leaf and tea bags is personal.
-If you prioritize flavor and quality, loose leaf is likely the better fit.
+If you prioritise flavour and quality, loose leaf is likely the better fit.
 If convenience is key, tea bags can still deliver a satisfying brew.

 Challenges in Determining Servings